Keyfactor/azurekeyvault-orchestrator/docsource/akv.md

 that only authorized entities can manage the certificates stored within the Key Vault.

 While this Certificate Store Type provides a powerful means of managing certificates, there are some important caveats to consider.
-For example, if your instance of Azure Key Vault utilizes private or custom endpoints, or is hosted outside of the Azure Public cloud (e.g., Government, China, Germany instances), certain functions like discovery job functionality may not be supported.
+For example, if your instance of Azure Key Vault utilizes private or custom endpoints, or is hosted outside the Azure Public cloud (e.g., Government, China, Germany instances), certain functions like discovery job functionality may not be supported.
 Additionally, the configuration of access control through Azure's Role Based Access Control (RBAC) or classic Access Policies must be meticulously managed to ensure sufficient permissions for the orchestrator to perform its tasks.